security-force-monitor/research-handbook/source/posting-start-end-dates.rst

 The most common source for information for the start of a commander's ``posting`` is an announcement that they have been appointed to a particular ``unit`` as the commander.
 These can occur in media reporting, official government decrees, or other types of sources.

-For a precise range all of the details of the claim are true for all dates in the range.
-A single day is a precise range with the first and last dates having the same date entered as a value in both ``first_precise:range`` and ``last_precise:range`` fields.

 .. admonition:: Example

     A citation states that John Smith was appointed commander of the 1 Brigade on 2014-08-01.
 To structure this sentence into data we'd pull out multiple claims: